 Where to Plant Dahoon Holly

 Dahoon holly trees, also known as cassena, are warm climate evergreens and are hardy in USDA zones 7 to 11.
 They are native to North American swamplands and bogs and thrive in moist soils.
-Once established,
+Once established, they are tolerant of drier conditions but tend to stay smaller in stature.

 Due to its moderate size and tolerance of salt spray, the dahoon holly makes excellent specimen trees for planting around parking lots, in highway median strips, and alongside residential streets and sidewalks.
 The dahoon holly has been very adaptable of urban settings and can endure the air pollution commonly found in cities.